 EKOenergy’s Arbitration Panel consists of a minimum of three experts nominated by the Advisory Group and appointed by the EKOenergy Board.
 An appointment is valid for five years.

 In the Arbitration Panel, there is one reserved seat for an expert on environmental issues and one for an expert on renewable electricity.
 The relevant stakeholder groups will get the opportunity to suggest candidates.
 At least one member of the Arbitration Panel has to be a jurist (Master’s degree in Law).

 Click here for the rules and proceedings of EKOenergy’s arbitration panel.

 The three permanent members of the Arbitration Panel are:

 Peter De Smedt is an environmental lawyer from Belgium.
-He has a very long experience as a lawyer and as advisor of environmental organisations, public authorities (Flemish region and municipalities) and companies.
-He is member of a large number of official advisory councils.
+He has longstanding experience as a lawyer and as advisor of environmental organisations, public authorities (Flemish region and municipalities), and companies.
+He is a member of a large number of official advisory councils.